 The portion of the Merced River described here is a meandering, quiet reach in a glaciated valley surrounded by vertical granite walls thousands of feet high.
-The most floatable months are April, May, and June due to the seasonal snowmelt from the surrounding Sierra Nevada. ("Silver Mountains" in Spanish)
+The most floatable months are April, May, and June due to the seasonal snowmelt from the surrounding Sierra Nevada. ("Snow-covered Mountains" in Spanish)

 We're planning our float during the last week in April of 2015 in a borrowed 18' fiberglass Jensen-design canoe and have been reassured by Park Service e-mail that the reaches described here are Class I water - important since grandkids will be on board.